TABLE OF CONTENTS

 What is Flat Rate Credit Card Processing?

-To better understand flat rate credit card processing, you must know certain things about a credit card transaction.
-Each time you process a credit card, you pay three separate fees, including:
+To better understand flat-rate credit card processing, you must know certain things about a credit card transaction.
+Credit card processing fees include:

-- An interchange fee set by and paid to the bank that issued the credit card.
+- An interchange fee is set by and paid to the bank that issued the credit card.

-- An assessment fee paid to a card’s brand, such as MasterCard or Visa.
+- An assessment fee is paid to a card’s brand, such as MasterCard or Visa.

-- A third fee, known as a markup, paid to the credit card processor.
+- A third fee, known as a markup, is paid to the credit card processor.

 Let’s look at the basic Interchange plus model of pricing.
 Interchange is the rate assessed for every credit card transaction.
 It’s how credit card issuers make most of their money.
 Each time a card is swiped or inserted into a terminal, the credit card company charges an interchange fee.
 There are two parts of an interchange plus model: The credit card networks set the “interchange,” and the markup fee your processor charges is the “plus.”

 Any flat rate pricing model includes the interchange charges into the average percentage charge of 2.75% to 2.90%.
 However, the fixed rate for the interchange fee is different for different card brands and types.
 This is why flat-rate credit card processing has become so popular.

 For instance, the interchange fee for a debit card is usually around 0.05% or 22 cents per transaction, while it hovers at around 2.00% or 10 cents per transaction for a credit card.
 Additionally, a small percentage is charged on top of the interchange fee–normally just under half a percent, or about 20 cents per transaction.
 These rates depend on the credit card provider.